- Brand name

 What it looks like

 Packs contain one blister strip of 30 white round flat, scored tablets with bevelled edges.
-The tablets are marked 'Organon' on one side and 'DG' above '7' on the other side.
+The tablets are marked 'DG' above '7' on one side.

-Ovestin Tablets contain 1 mg of oestriol as the active ingredient.
+Ovestin tablets contain 1 mg of estriol as the active ingredient.

 - magnesium stearate